gl1tterbomb/gl1tterbomb/README.md

 Some info about me;

 Hihihihi!
 My name is Archer, and I also go by other names, like Mou, Roddy, Harold/Hal, and more...
 I'm fine with people calling me by kin names and any nicknames ^^ as long as it's not inappropriate.
 I have no idea how to introduce myself, but I'll try my best!
 I'm an introvert; I don't talk much, and my English is very horrible, so my words often come off.
-I'm kinda awkward and have social anxiety, so it would take me a while to interact with people. 🫠 Please be patient with me.
+I'm kinda awkward around everypony I dont know, so it would take me a while to interact with them. 🫠 Please be patient with me.
 I'm an artist.
 I sometimes post my artworks on social media.
 I love Green Lanterns and alien robots.
 My friends are very cool. ^_*

 extra?;
 INTJ